You are here

 There are other schedule 3 drugs that you do not need to store in the controlled drugs cupboard.
 Common examples include midazolam, pregabalin, gabapentin, tramadol and barbiturates (phenobarbitone).

-You do not need to store certain schedule 4 and 5 medicines in the controlled drugs cupboard.
+You do not need to store schedule 4 and 5 medicines in the controlled drugs cupboard.
 You do not need to record them in your controlled drugs register.
 Examples include morphine sulfate solution (Oramorph®) 10mg/5mL, zopiclone, codeine and benzodiazepines.

 Policies and procedures